denotation-io/denotation-io.github.io/pages/thankyou.md

 Thank you for subscribing!
 Your email has been added to our list and you will receive our next newsletter.

-Remember that you can unsubscribe anytime by clicking on the relevant in any of our emails.
+Remember that you can unsubscribe anytime by clicking on the relevant link in any of our emails.

 [Back to the home page]({{site.url}})